hgiscc/11401_CS203A/AssignmentIV/README_template.md

 1. Because my first Int function is key = key % 10 , all size in m was too collosion.
 I just delete this to let m = 11 & 37 has les collision
 2. I think it hard to come up with a function for all size, just let all keys %m may be the best choise.
 3. I'm not sure if I can change the input of each function.
 If ture, I should do something like ppt, add a variable to record those key has collision, and all +1.
+4. actuaily, I can't use Makefile to compilte .c and .cpp. so I use manual compiltion.